ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 If you have had accounts with any of the affiliated computing environments, select them.

-Enter your desired Username.
+Enter your desired Wynton Username.

-Enter an alternative Username.
+Enter a desired alternative Wynton Username (If your first choice is already in use).

 Provide any additional comments.